kjstanding/CS260-Startup/README.md

 ### Simon Websocket:
 I really enjoyed learning about websocket.
 I didn't realize that peer to peer communication would be an issue so it was interesting to think through and realize our previous implementation would present issues in trying to create a chat service.
 Fun to learn about ping/pong and automatically keeping connections alive as well as sending the messages over the connection to other clients.

+### Simon React:
+React has been pretty confusing to me but it is cool to see how everything has been reworked into one dynamic framework